 Chris’ last project was founding Funny Wonders with her husband Doug.
 Over the last decade and a half of her life, she developed and supported its artistic programme, which included youth-led projects, international links and co-founding the Buxton Puppet Festival with the British Puppet & Model Theatre Guild in 2003 and then presenting it with the Buxton Opera House from 2007 onvwards.
 She also co-ordinated funding applications and manoeuvred the direction of Funny Wonders towards sustainability and longevity.
 She was instrumental in developing the organisation particularly establishing the Buxton Puppet Festival, developing relationships with Japan and India and supporting our young people so that they can play a key role in planning and delivering puppetry and multi-media projects.

 "Chris was always encouraging and responsive – there were no half measures"

 "She gave me confidence as a teacher"

 Chris believed that through the range of art-forms Funny Wonders employs, the relationships we develop and the ‘power of the puppet’, Funny Wonders has the potential to change people’s lives and become an organisation that will involve future generations.
 It will build a national and international reputation that has the participation of young people at its heart, whilst reaching out to people of all ages and abilities.

 "Her stories were always enthralling and full of character"

 "Chris was a fine puppeteer, both maker and manipulator"

-We prepared a window display at the Green Man Gallery for July 2013, the first anniversary of her passing showing her work and puppets; photos of which can be seen below.
+We prepared a window display at the Green Man Gallery in July 2013 - the first anniversary of her passing - showing her work and puppets; photos of which can be seen below.